workshopdemos/zowe-integration/Integration.md

 Input field would appear in the top part of IDE after validating the profile, paste path to the SYSVAPPS configuration:

 `/u/users/cai/sysview/runtime/cnm4h00/runtime_apps/config`
+</br></br>

 <img style="height: 100px" src='./assets/path-input.png'>
 </br></br>

-Click on application.yml file in the USS section or the Zowe Explorer to open it.</br>
+Wait for the USS files to load and click on application.yml file in the USS section or the Zowe Explorer to open it.</br>
 Find the apiml section of configuration and update it with your mainframe host and IP details and save file.

 <img style="height: 130px" src='./assets/application-apiml.png'>
 </br></br>

-Now for changes to take effect we need to restart SYSVIEW Application Server.</br>
+Now for changes to take effect we need to start SYSVIEW Application Server.</br>
 We can use zowe cli console command for that, open an IDE terminal by using **Hamburger menu** -> **Terminal** -> **New Terminal** and run a zowe command there:

-`zowe zos-console issue command "C SYSVAPPS"`
+`zowe zos-console issue command "S SYSVAPPS"`
 </br></br>

 ## Verify onboarding